danilevy1212/wegmans_clipper/README.md

 ## Description

-`wegmans_clipper` is a collection of utilities that automate clipping [https://shop.wegmans.com/shop/coupons](Digital_Coupons) from the Wegmans website.
+`wegmans_clipper` is a collection of utilities that automate clipping ["Digital Coupons"](https://shop.wegmans.com/shop/coupons) from the Wegmans website.

 The main utility is rust binary that connects to the Wegmans HTTP API, logins on the user behalf and clips any digital coupons that are unclipped.
-This binary will execute and connect to any [https://www.selenium.dev/documentation/webdriver](webdriver) capable program for the login portion. [https://github.com/mozilla/geckodriver](GeckoDriver) is used by default.
+This binary will execute and connect to any [WebDriver ](https://www.selenium.dev/documentation/webdriver) capable program for the login portion.
+[GeckoDriver](https://github.com/mozilla/geckodriver) is used by default.

-For ease of use, docker images are provided at the [./docker/](docker) folder:
+For ease of use, docker images are provided at the [docker](./docker/) folder:

-- [./docker/Dockerfile.one-shot](one-shot): Provides all dependencies and calls the binary.
+- [one-shot](./docker/Dockerfile.one-shot): Provides all dependencies and calls the binary.
-- [./docker/Dockerfile.cronjob](cronjob): Wraps the binary in a cronjob, which is called on a set schedule.
+- [cronjob ](./docker/Dockerfile.cronjob): Wraps the binary in a cronjob, which is called on a set schedule.

-See [./compose.yaml](compose.yaml) for how to build these images.
+See [compose.yaml](./compose.yaml) for how to build these images.

 ### WARNING